spencertipping/caterwaul/src/caterwaul.md

                                          caterwaul_global.ref_common);

+## Padded trees

+Caterwaul 1.3.1 parses comments and whitespace, storing each on the immediately-following syntax node.
+However, this creates some problems with serialization; in particular, the resulting code string will be syntactically invalid if padding is lost from certain places, such as during a replace() operation.
+As a result, we need to preserve external padding; the mechanism I'm using is a padded box.

+Note the non-standard ordering of constructor arguments: p[refix] and s[uffix] come before the tree to be padded.
+The reason is that sometimes trees will need to be nested, but we still want the copy constructor to work.
+Since the prefix is always an array or undefined, we can use its type to differentiate the two use cases.

+      caterwaul_global.padded_tree = caterwaul_global.syntax_subclass(
+                                       function (p, s, t) {if (p instanceof this.constructor) this.length = 0,              this.prefix_data = p.prefix_data, this.suffix_data = p.suffix_data;
+                                                           else                               this.length = 1, this[0] = t, this.prefix_data = p,             this.suffix_data = s},

+                                       caterwaul_global.ref_common, {data: '@padded', replace:   function (rs)        {return new this.constructor(this.prefix_data, this.suffix_data, this[0].replace(rs))},
+                                                                                      serialize: function (xs, depth) {this.prefix_data && xs.push(this.prefix_data.join(''));
+                                                                                                                       this[0].serialize(xs, depth);
+                                                                                                                       this.suffix_data && xs.push(this.suffix_data.join(''))}});

 ## Opaque (unparsed) code references

 This gives Caterwaul a way to assemble code in a more performant manner.
 In particular, it lets Caterwaul omit the expensive (and unnecessary) parse() operation during a replicator() call.